react-cosmos/react-cosmos/README.md

 ![Component Playground](intro.gif)

 > Working with Cosmos improves component design because it surfaces dependencies.
-Cosmos forces you to define sane component inputs, making your UI predictable and easier to debug down the road.
+Cosmos forces us to define sane component inputs, making our UIs predictable and easier to debug down the road.

 Read the story of React Cosmos: [Fighting for Component Independence](https://medium.com/@skidding/fighting-for-component-independence-2a762ee53272)